fk652/Galactic-Defender/README.md

 * This project will be written with HTML, CSS, and JavaScript.
 * Canvas API to render the game.
 * npm to manage project dependencies.
-* Webpack to bundle the source JavaScript files.
+* Webpack and Babel to bundle and transpile the source JavaScript code.

 ## Implementation Timeline